yxxTries/Nezha-LLM/README.md

-# AudioGPT
+# Nezha-LLM
+Made for personal use

-A local voice-to-LLM application that transcribes audio using Whisper and generates responses with a local Qwen model.
+A local LLM/voice-to-LLM application that transcribes audio using Whisper and generates responses with a local LLM model.

 ## Project Structure